 This integrative treatment plan doesn't look like what your dermatologist might prescribe.
 “Mainstream acne treatments tend to focus on suppressing the symptoms of acne or subduing breakouts by turning off the oil supply, increasing skin cell turnover, or killing acne-causing bacteria,” Weir explained to me.

-Instead of suppressing acne, her general approach involves regular facials (frequency depending on your condition), a 7-page long list of must-avoid comedogenic ingredients, and an acne-healing mantra for good measure.
+Instead of suppressing acne, her general approach involves regular facials (frequency depending on your condition), a seven-page-long list of must-avoid comedogenic ingredients, and an acne-healing mantra for good measure.
 Of course, there may be a few extra steps, depending on what she notices during your visits.

 Immediately after booking with Weir, I was sent the exhaustive intake survey about my current skincare routine and daily habits.
 Questions included: What makeup products do you use?
 What skincare products do you use?
 What shampoo and conditioner do you buy?
 What kind of foods did you eat?
 Which laundry detergent do you use?
 Do you use face towels at the gym?
 How often do you wash your sheets?
 To be completely honest, completing the intake form felt a lot like homework.
 Still, I appreciated Weir's thoroughness.